 Fig. 4.— Chandra ACIS-S3 spectrum of QSO J005719.84–722533.5.
 The bottom panel shows the residuals to the best ?t power law plus Galactic, SMC, and quasar intrinsic absorption.

 In Table 1 we list ?t results for two scenarios.
 First, we attributed the additional absorption to the SMC material alone (in all ?ts presented in this paper, we assumed the SMC metallicity to be 20% solar; Russell & Dopita 1990, 1992).
-In Table 1 we also list, for comparison, the SMC hydrogen column density from the Australia Telescope Compact Array (ATCA) 21 cm measurements by Stanimirovi? et al. (1999).
+In Table 1 we also list, for comparison, the SMC hydrogen column density from the Australia Telescope Compact Array (ATCA) 21 cm measurements by Stanimirovi?c et al. (1999).
 The ?t was satisfactory in this scenario, but one can see that the SMC column density necessary to account for the X-ray absorption is ca. two times higher than the ATCA measurement.
 In principle, this is not an irreconcilable di?erence.
 The discrepancy can be reasonably explained by the fact that the ATCA measurements are e?ectively averaged over a spatial resolution element of 98 arcsec (?30 pc at the SMC), while the X-ray absorption is probing a speci?c line of sight.
-It is well known that the distribution of hydrogen in the SMC is very inhomogeneous (Staveley-Smith et al. 1997; Stanimirovi? et al. 1999), and the di?erence between the ATCA and X-ray ?t values for the absorbing column is not dramatically large.
+It is well known that the distribution of hydrogen in the SMC is very inhomogeneous (Staveley-Smith et al. 1997; Stanimirovi?c et al. 1999), and the di?erence between the ATCA and X-ray ?t values for the absorbing column is not dramatically large.
 Further uncertainly comes from the fact that it is possible that the assumed SMC metallicity may not apply to this speci?c line of sight, which may a?ect the estimate of the X-ray absorbing column.
 Thus it is in principle possible that the absorption is in fact caused only by the material in the SMC.

 – 10 –

 Count rate [evt/s]

 It is well established that quasars are often variable in X-rays on short timescales (e.g. Mushotzky, Done, & Pounds 1993; Fabian et al. 2002).
 QSO J005719.84–722533.5 is no exception; it is variable at very high con?dence level.
 We show its X-ray light curve in Figure 5 (we note that in this plot we included events with E < 0.3 keV, since low energy calibration uncertainties are not relevant to this issue).
 During the ca. 28 hours in which the quasar was continuously observed, its ACIS-S3 count rate varied by a factor of two; we note that the background light curve shows no signs of variability during the observation.

 The characteristic timescale for X-ray variability is ?2.5 hours, again well within the typical range for quasars.

+4.2.
 Quasars in the vicinity of SNR 1E 0102.2–7219.

 Since in various Chandra observations 1E 0102.2–7219 was placed on various ACIS chips at various o?-axis angles, it was a matter of coincidence whether any of the quasars happened to be in the ?eld of view in any single observation, and which ACIS CCD chip it happened to be observed with.
 As a result, the X-ray data for any of the objects is a mix of data taken at various o?-axis angles at various readout chips and even various nodes within one chip.
 Also, the sources were usually observed far o?-axis, where the Chandra’s PSF is large, which forced us to use large source regions, and we typically have a substantial number of background events in the source regions.
 In addition to that, the selection of background regions is severely constrained, in both spatial and temporal domains.
 The background counts had to be taken from regions with comparable responses to the source regions, excluding regions containing all known sources, and they had to be observation-speci?c.
 All those e?ects result in rather large uncertainties for derived source parameters, especially when temporal properties of the sources are analyzed.

 – 12 –

 17.8 18.0 18.2 18.4 18.6 18.8 19.0 18.8 19.0 19.2 19.4 19.6 19.8 20.0 18.8 19.0 19.2 19.4 19.6 19.8 20.0

 Fig. 6.— OGLE light curves of four quasars in the vicinity of Chandra calibration source, SNR 1E 0102.2–7219.
 JD 2,450,000 corresponds to UT 1995 October 9.
 Data provided by A. Udalski.

 We analyzed the long-timescale variability of the quasars by grouping the observations that occurred within few days from one another and performing individual spectral ?ts on those groups.
 The group selection was straightforward, since the calibration observations were always done in batches that were separated by several months.
 Since the number of events in such groups was often small, we used a simpli?ed procedure for spectral ?ts.
 We froze the spectral slope and absorbing column and allowed only the spectrum normalization amplitude to vary.
-Notes about the individual objects follow.

 We would like to note that the observed spectrum contains relatively few soft photons, and that we get much better ?t if we set the absorption column to values much higher than the value quoted above.
 It is, of course, possible that the intrinsic X-ray spectrum is harder than the assumed Γ = 1.7, which would allow for lower absorbing column.
 However, even for the photon index as low as 1.2 we get the best ?t for the column density ?50% higher than the ATCA value.
 This may indicate that there are other sources of absorption on the line of sight to the quasar.

 – 14 –